raspberrypilearning/green-goals/en/step_4.md

 ```
 --- /task ---

-We now want **Energy Panda** sprite to respond by moving from side to side.
+We now want **Energy Panda** sprite to respond by moving, this time from side to side.

 --- task ---